nilsonsales/SquareCounter/README.md

 # SquareCounter
-Implementing an Artificial Neural Network to identify and count squares in a matrix
+Implementation of an Artificial Neural Network to identify and count squares in a matrix